-If you would’ve asked someone what to do just ten years ago, they would’ve likely told you to sit tight and hold back.
-The mere idea of providing suggestions or constructive criticism to someone higher than you on the org chart wasn’t just uncommon — it was taboo.
+If you would’ve asked someone what to do just ten years ago, they might’ve told you to hold back and sit tight.
+Providing suggestions or constructive criticism to someone at the management level wasn’t as widely accepted.

 Manager feedback seriously matters

 “Just as individual contributors need feedback, so do managers,” says Jamie McCollough, Head of Performance Development at Atlassian.
-“They too need to know how they’re doing.
-Even if you’re someone with great awareness about your strengths and opportunities, having the perspective of others that you most impact is key to your growth and development.
-And for managers, that includes feedback from their team members.”
+“They need to know how they’re doing.
+Even if you’re someone with great awareness about your strengths and opportunities, having the perspective of others that you most impact is key to your growth and development.”

-One study of 252 managers over the course of five years found that manager feedback was more than just lip service — it really did help managers improve their skills.
-Managers who were originally rated as poor to moderate showed “significant improvements” over the five year period.
+Manager feedback works.
+One study of 252 managers over the course of five years found that managers who received regular feedback improved their skills.
+Even those who were originally rated poorly showed “significant improvements” over the five-year period.

-According to Atlassian’s own research, in high-achieving teams, 57% of respondents said that they are welcome to give feedback to their managers.
+In our research, we found that among high-achieving teams, 57% of respondents feel welcome to give feedback to their managers.
 In contrast, 85% of people on low-achieving teams are not welcomed or encouraged to give feedback to anybody higher on the org chart.

-While the entire approach to feedback appears to be shifting, that doesn’t change the fact that it can still be nerve-racking for employees to voice their opinions in the office.
+While the entire approach to feedback appears to be shifting, it can still be nerve-racking for employees to voice their opinions in the office.
 In fact, one study found that only 1% of employees feel “extremely confident” voicing their concerns at crucial moments.
 When it comes to issuing a suggestion directly to their bosses, it makes sense that they’d rather keep their lips zipped.

-However, here’s an encouraging sentiment: good managers don’t just tolerate feedback – they want to hear it.
+But here’s an encouraging sentiment: good managers don’t just tolerate feedback – they want to hear it.

 “I see it as a way to improve or tailor what I’m focusing on,” shares Jenifer Vandagriff, Senior Design Manager at Atlassian.
 “It’s critical to me.
 I wouldn’t know what to focus on or where our problems lie if I didn’t get that feedback from my team.”

 When offering feedback, it can be tough to know where to start.
-That’s why McCollough recommends the SBI Model to all Atlassian employees.
-That stands for:
+That’s why McCollough recommends the SBI Model to all Atlassians.
+SBI stands for:

 - Situation: In this afternoon’s team meeting…